clappr/clappr/new-readme.md

 `yarn start`

-This command will start a HTTP Server on port 8080, you can check a sample page with Clappr on http://localhost:8080/
+This command will start an HTTP Server on port 8080, you can check a sample page with Clappr on http://localhost:8080/

 Contributors
 ---